wWmcCc/wWmcCc/README.md

-- hi i wWm grup
+- wWm grup
-- I’m interested in I’m interested in we ralizejd anyting...
+- we ralizejd anyting...
 - Ask ,we will see.//
 - priv
 - gregf9007@gmail.com    only.////.  🌐🌐🌐  ♟️🎴🎲🔫🎯🎟️🏬🚁🚗🚔🚖🏍️🛵⛽🛢️🌐🌐🌐